in-toto/in-toto-golang/README.md

 Available Commands:
-  help        Help about any command record      Creates a signed link metadata file in two steps, in order to provide evidence for supply chain steps that cannot be carried out by a single command run         Executes the passed command and records paths and hashes of 'materials' sign        Provides command line interface to sign in-toto link or layout metadata verify      Verify that the software supply chain of the delivered product
+  help        Help about any command key         Key management commands record      Creates a signed link metadata file in two steps, in order to provide evidence for supply chain steps that cannot be carried out by a single command run         Executes the passed command and records paths and hashes of 'materials' sign        Provides command line interface to sign in-toto link or layout metadata verify      Verify that the software supply chain of the delivered product